gethugothemes/academia-hugo/exampleSite/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

+# Should the user's education and interests be displayed?
+display_education: false

 interests:
 - Artificial Intelligence
 - Computational Linguistics